Solutions-Nitriques/jQuery-sizing/README.md

 ## Usage

-For production environnement, please use the
+For production environment, please use the
 [minified version](https://github.com/Solutions-Nitriques/jQuery-sizing/blob/master/dist/jquery.sizing.min.js).
 The [source version](https://github.com/Solutions-Nitriques/jQuery-sizing/blob/master/src/jquery.sizing.js)
 is provided for learning, testing, debugging and reviewing.

-You can use this bundle via [jQuery plugins](#jquery-plugins) or directly via the [API](#api), for getting the algorithm results.
-See a list of [all methods below](#jquery-plugins).
+You can use this bundle via [jQuery plugins](#jquery-plugins) or directly via the [API](#api), for usign the algorithms results.

 Ex.: